Prolonged unseasonal weather pushes Origin Enterprises sales down

 Origin Enterprises chief executive Tom O’Mahony.
 Photograph: Eric Luke/The Irish Times

-Sales at agri-services group Origin Enterprises fell almost 14 per cent between August and September on account of prolonged unseasonal weather.
+Shares in Origin Enterprises slumped almost 10 per cent on Wednesday after the agri-services group said sales slipped 14 per cent between August and September on account of prolonged unseasonal weather.

 Origin said group operating profit for the full year is “expected to be negatively impacted” as a result of reduced autumn crop plantings caused by the unseasonal weather.
 It said this will mean the company will have a higher level of spring plantings.